perangusta/one-day-in-rails6-world/README.md

 ## [`#5886e94`](https://github.com/perangusta/one-day-in-rails6-world/commit/5886e94) - ActiveSupport::ActionableError

-What about not to publish our changelogs by default on creation by implementing  a status with an `enum`.
+What about not publishing our changelogs by default on creation by implementing a status with an `enum`.
 Let's create the migration, update the model, views and controller and manually test it!

 Wait!
 Here is the famous `PendingMigrationError` exception raised by visiting our application.
 Note that there is a button `Run pending migrations`. brought by the new `ActionableError` interface.
 It's available for all exceptions, like ours `ChangelogMissingError` which now is capable to seed the database directly through the Web interface.